Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - Ease of use: If your 12-year-old can't figure it out, it's useless.

-- Kill switch and DNS leak protection: These aren't optional — they're table stakes for real privacy.
+- Kill switch and DNS leak protection: These aren't optional — they're essential for real privacy.

 - Jurisdiction and logging policy: Where the company is based matters more than most people realize.